 My “Why” is to empower you to survive, heal, and thrive

 I’m a licensed psychotherapist, consultant, and speaker based in California.
 After immigrating to the United States at age 11 with my widowed father, I became a trailblazer as the eldest of five siblings, proudly graduating from college as a first-generation, low-income student.
-The intersection of my culture and experiences has shown me that resilience is more than endurance—it’s about creating a life that feels whole and authentic.
+The intersection of my culture and experiences has shown me that resilience is more than endurance—it’s about creating a life that feels joyful, whole, and authentic.
 I aim to empower others to heal in ways that honor their own story and truth.

 I earned my bachelor’s degree in Social Welfare from UC Berkeley and my Master of Social Work (MSW) with a concentration in community mental health from CSU East Bay.
 As a trauma-informed and culturally-affirming therapist, I tailor interventions to individual needs, drawing from my lived experiences and over a decade of work in school settings, hospitals, outpatient clinics, and non-profit organizations.
 I am honored to partner with the Asian Mental Health Collective as a Lotus Therapy Fund provider, helping make psychotherapy more accessible and approachable for the Asian community.